School of Medicine

 Dean:

-Vice Deans:
+Vice Dean:

 Paul Cuddy, Pharm.D., M.B.A.
 (Vice Dean for Medical Education, Academic Affairs and Leadership Development)

-Senior Associate Dean:
+Senior Associate Deans:

 Associate Deans:

 Denise Bratcher, D.O.
-(Children’s Mercy Hospital Programs)
+(Children’s Mercy)

 Stefanie Ellison, M.D.
 (Learning Initiatives)